tmattoneill/media-server/README.md

     sudo apt update -y && sudo apt upgrade -y

-Next, clone the github repo onto the new machin:
+Next, clone the github repo onto the new machine:

     git clone https://github.com/tmattoneill/media-server

+Go into the new directory

+    cd media-server

+and run the install script:

+    source ./media-server.sh